317 kilometres south east of Perth

 Karlgarin has a population of less than 50 people and was first settled to support farming in the early 1920s.
 It derives its name from the Aboriginal name of a nearby hill and means ‘place of fire’.
 The town was first recorded by Surveyor General J S Roe in 1848 and was a soldier settlement site first gazetted in 1931.

-Visitors enjoy the yesteryear style of the beautiful Catholic Church and the primary school.
+Visitors enjoy the yesteryear style of the beautiful Catholic Church and can enjoy a coffee at Pamela Jays Xpressions.
 See a mosaic featuring the area’s flora and fauna.
 Scenic vistas can be seen at McCann, Buckley’s Breakaway and the Karlgarin Hills.

 Federal Street, Karlgarin WA 6358

 Open: Thursday 5pm – 10pm